googleads/google-ads-ruby/README.md

 1. Copy [google_ads_config.rb][] to your home directory and modify it to include the client ID, client secret, and refresh token.

-The library will automatically read it from the home directory if instantiated with no arguments:
+The client will automatically read it from the home directory if instantiated with no arguments:

     client = Google::Ads::GoogleAds::GoogleAdsClient.new

-Alternatively, if you prefer to keep the file elsewhere, you can instantiate the library by passing the path to where you keep this file:
+Alternatively, if you prefer to keep the file elsewhere, you can instantiate the client by passing the path to where you keep this file:

     client = Google::Ads::GoogleAds::GoogleAdsClient.new('path/to/google_ads_config.rb')